feathery-org/feathery-react/README.md

 ### `<Feathery.Form>`
 Initialize this component in your React app at the location where you want a Feathery form to appear.
-It renders a `div` that contains the form and expands to fill its parent container.
+It renders a `form` that contains the form and expands to fill its parent container.

 #### Props